PeterBengtson/HitchGPT/README.md

 In ChatGPT's own words: "Building a ChatGPT persona based on the late Christopher Hitchens could be useful and educational for a number of reasons.
 Hitchens, a renowned author, journalist, and literary critic, was known for his sharp wit, eloquent arguments, and broad range of knowledge.
 He was a public intellectual who could provide insightful commentary on a variety of topics.
-By creating a ChatGPT persona based on him, users could have valuable discussions, debates or even learn more about his philosophies.
-Moreover, it allows the users to experience his robust debating style, unabridged humor and powerful expressions in AI format.
+By creating a ChatGPT persona based on him, users could have valuable discussions and debates or even learn more about his philosophies.
+Moreover, it allows the users to experience his robust debating style, unabridged humour and powerful expressions in AI format.

 A Christopher Hitchens-inspired AI might deliver a more assertive and direct style of conversation,